How to Become a Subcontractor and Why

 How to Become a Subcontractor

 A contractor is a person or a company that seeks to do business by obtaining contracts and carrying them out.
-Being a contractor is similar to being a business owner – you negotiate your deals, work for yourself, have your clientele and are rewarded on your own merits.
-A construction contractor offers a particular suite of skills which he can perform for clients on a contractual basis.
+Being a contractor is similar to being a small business owner – you negotiate your deals, work for yourself, have your clientele, and get rewards on your own merits.
+A construction contractor offers a particular suite of skills that he can perform on a contractual basis for clients.
 As a contractor, you will likely be paid more for work than you would be as a worker because you have put in the effort of finding the customer yourself.
-Therefore, any profits from contract work belong to the contractor.
+Therefore, any profits from contract work belong to the prime contractor.

 1. Gain Skills in Construction: If you’re reading this, you’ve probably already got some of the know-how that you’ll need to be in business for yourself as a subcontractor.
-Whether you’re doing plumbing, carpentry, roofing, making cabinets, installing tiles or whatever else, it’s important that you’re exceptional at what you do.
+Contractors and subcontractors alike must have the proper skill set to get contracts and continue to get business.
+Whether you’re doing plumbing, carpentry, roofing, making cabinets, installing tiles, or whatever else, you must be exceptional at what you do.

 2. Get Licensed and Insured: Many states require a license for working in construction fields, in particular for things like plumbing or electrical work.
-Without these licenses, employers would face serious liability issues when hiring you for work, so it’s important to obtain these honestly and keep them up to date.
-As an independent subcontractor, you’ll need your own insurance such as employer, property, and liability coverage to make sure you’re adequately protected while you work for clients.
+Without these licenses, employers would face serious liability issues when hiring you for jobs, so it is vital to obtain these honestly and keep them up to date.
+If your trade does not require a license, it is crucial to get a business license, to ensure everything is legal and safe.
+As an independent subcontractor, you will need your own insurance, such as employer, property, and liability insurance, to make sure you’re adequately protected while you work for clients.
+This insurance protects you and your clients against unforeseeable accidents or issues that may occur in the field.

 3. Create a Contract Agreement: Now that you’re fully qualified, you need a way to contract your services to a GC.
-A lawyer can draft a service agreement for you that you can fill in with the payment requirements and scope of work on a per project basis.
+A lawyer can draft a service agreement for you that you can fill in with the payment requirements and scope of work on a per-project basis.
 Never begin working on a project without a detailed contract outlining the scope of work, payment amount, and scheduling and expected time frame for delivery for both parties.
 It’s your job to ensure that your employers pay on time and as expected.
+It is important to remember that these contracts are government contracts, and therefore must be treated as such.
+If you aren’t getting paid on time or the scope of work is different than expected, the agreement ensures that people are held accountable and that you are only responsible for what is outlined in the contract.

-4. Go Sell Yourself: Now you’re ready to go out and deliver your services, either directly to the consumer or to general contracts that need folks with your expertise to help on larger projects.
-You’re fully licensed, you’ve got the skills, you have a great service agreement, and you’re ready to start putting yourself to work and earning money as a subcontractor.
+4. Go Sell Yourself: Now you are ready to go out and deliver your services, either directly to the consumer or to general contracts that need folks with your expertise to help on larger projects.
+You’re fully licensed, you’ve got the skills, an excellent service agreement, and you’re ready to start putting yourself to work and earning money as a subcontractor.
+A great starting point for jobs is contacting people you have worked with or worked for previously.
+If you did an excellent job before, they may remember you and have other connections that require your services.
+Networking is a great way to gain contracts and continue getting those contracts.
+If a GC needs work done, hopefully, you are the first one to think of for the contract.

 Advantages of Subcontracting

 One of the most obvious benefits of subcontracting is the self-employment aspect.
 As your own boss, you’ll have more discretion over what jobs you work on and for what price.
-You can take as much time off as you need to rest and recoup, and many contractors vary their work schedule with their financial requirements, working just as much as they need to and spending their leisure time with family or pursuing other hobbies.
+If a job seems like too much work for too little money, you can reject the offer and find work elsewhere.
+Another benefit is that you can take as much time off as you need to rest and recoup.
+Many contractors vary their work schedule with their financial requirements, working just as much as they need to.
+This flexible schedule allows them to spend their leisure time with family or pursuing other hobbies.

-Not only might you find yourself with more free time, but your market value as a subcontractor is a little higher than as an employee.
-When you’re an employee, your employer is required to pay taxes, license fees and insurance for you, and this cost is directly tied to their budget for paying you.
-Once you’re responsible for these things yourself, you can charge more for your services on an hourly basis and perhaps find ways to save on services that your employer would otherwise be required to provide.
+You might find yourself with more free time, but your market value as a subcontractor is a little higher than that of an employee.
+When you’re an employee, your employer is required to pay taxes, license fees, and insurance for you, and this cost is directly tied to their budget for paying you.
+Once you are responsible for these things yourself, you can charge more for your services on an hourly basis and perhaps find ways to save on services that your employer would otherwise be required to provide.
 Many employed tradespeople are surprised to learn that their hourly pay increases by as much as 50% or more when they go into business for themselves as a subcontractor.

 Disadvantages of Subcontracting